alexdeloy/obsidian-child-theme/README.md

 obsidian-child-theme
 ====================

-A MonoDevelop Theme based on Son of Obsidian for Visual Studio
+A MonoDevelop Theme based on Son of Obsidian for Visual Studio.